 Surviving preterm infants are at increased risk of long-term health complications, including cerebral palsy, visual impairment, respiratory illnesses, learning difficulties, and behavioural disorders.
 The lifetime healthcare costs can be a huge burden, e.g. above €1 million for one child with severe cerebral palsy.

-PREMSTEM is focused on delivering a novel regenerative therapy to reduce the enormous emotional and economic burden of neurodevelopmental injury caused by encephalopathy of prematurity (EoP).
+PREMSTEM is focused on delivering a novel regenerative therapy to reduce the enormous emotional and economic implications of neurodevelopmental injury caused by encephalopathy of prematurity (EoP).

 Broader therapeutic potential